 Secondly you have the option to take out Europe Assistance’s Car Breakdown insurance which can be done from point of booking right up to your date of travel.
 Your vehicle will be covered for breakdown 7 days before your departure date, providing you take out the policy outside of 10 days before travel.
 For more information on breakdown cover please click here.

-Thirdly, there are some items you are required to keep in your vehicle when driving abroad, for example, a warning triangle and a reflective vest (obtainable from Keycamp in our European Drivers Kit).
-These items vary for each country.
+Thirdly, there are some items you are required to keep in your vehicle when driving abroad, for example, a warning triangle and a reflective vest.
+What's more, from July 2013, it has become compulsory in France to carry an unused self breathalyser test kit, marked with the French ‘NF’ certification standard.
+Other compulsory items vary for each country.
 You can view a full list of what you need to take in your European Guide, which will be available to download from My Keycamp, and you can also find a lot of useful drivers information at www.drive-alive.co.uk.

 Log on to 'My Keycamp' about three weeks before your holiday and you will find a comprehensive travel booklet containing all information relevant to your holiday including parc contact details and GPS co-ordinates, local information, plus travel and accommodation vouchers.